 My goal is to provide you with tested recipes so that you can recreate them for your family and friends.
 And, most importantly, have fun doing it.
 You may have eaten or cooked the most delicious version of a dish, but if it isn’t easy enough, you won’t make it again.
 I also believe that recipes are starting points.
 After you have cooked a recipe and understand the cooking methods used, and the flavors typical of a particular dish, you can make the dish your own.
 You are, after all, the chef (chief) in your own kitchen.
 Most importantly, be patient because practice makes perfect.

 If you love Indian food, it is time to get cooking.
 Once you absorb the rhythm of the steps, you will be at ease in no time.
-You might be interested in my overview about Indian food.
+You might be interested in my overview about Traditional Indian Food and Meals.

 The only real stumbling block is fear of failure.
 In cooking, you’ve got to have a what-the-hell attitude.Julia Child